DavidABau/idea-orientation-guide/README.md

 # idea-orientation-# Idea Orientation Guide

-*A practical, human‑friendly guide for understanding different kinds of ideas, how they behave, and how to stay grounded while thinking together.*
+*A practical,friendly guide for understanding different kinds of ideas, how they behave, and how to stay grounded while thinking together.*

 ---